This topic explains how to deploy a single-node OceanBase database in a Docker container.

 Step 3: Connect to the OceanBase Database instance

-The oceanbase-ce image includes OceanBase Deployer (obd) and OceanBase Client (OBClient).
-You can either enter the container and use obd commands and OBClient to manage and connect to the instance, or you can use a local OBClient on your host machine or a MySQL client to connect to the OceanBase Database instance.
+The oceanbase-ce image includes obd (OceanBase Deployer, an OceanBase installation and deployment tool) and OBClient (OceanBase command-line client).
+You can enter the container and use obd commands or the OBClient client to manage and connect to the instance.
+Alternatively, you can use the OBClient or MySQL client on the host to connect to the OceanBase Database instance.

-Connect to the instance after you enter the container
+Connect to the instance after entering the container

 Enter the Docker container.

-[admin@test001 ~]$ sudo docker exec -it obstandalone bashView details about the cluster.
+[admin@test001 ~]$ sudo docker exec -it obstandalone bashView the cluster details.

 obclient -h127.0.0.1 -uroot@sys -A -Doceanbase -P2881 -p

-Connect to the instance from your host machine
+Connect to the instance using the host's client

-You can use a local OBClient on your host machine or a MySQL client to connect to the OceanBase Database instance.
-Here is an example of connecting to the instance from your host machine using the OBClient:
+You can use the OBClient or MySQL client on the host to connect to the OceanBase Database instance.
+Here's an example:

 [admin@test001 ~]$ obclient -uroot@sys -h127.0.0.1 -P2881 -p